fpv-wtf/msp-osd/README.md

 ##### To configure/enable:

-1. Put an HD version of a Betaflight font in the root of your SD card - see 'Custom Fonts' below.
-(The default HD font is an iNav one - you will get the wrong glyphs for the various icons if you use it)
+1. Put an HD version of a Betaflight font in the root of your Goggles SD card - see 'Custom Fonts' below.
+(The default HD font is an iNav one - you will get the wrong glyphs for the various icons if you use it).
+2. Plug in your Goggles + connect them to the WTFOS Configurator.
-2. Click into the `CLI` tab in the WTFOS Configurator
+3. Click into the `CLI` tab.
-3. Type `package-config set msp-osd fakehd_enable true` and press Enter.
+4. Type/paste `package-config set msp-osd fakehd_enable true` and press Enter.
-4. Type `package-config apply msp-osd`
+5. Type/paste `package-config apply msp-osd` and press Enter.

+NB: If you get an error doing the above in the CLI ensure `wtfos-package-config` package is installed; it should get installed automatically with MSP-OSD but we have had a couple of reports of this not happening on upgrades.
+If it is not - install it and then try the above steps again.

+No air unit/vista config is required.

 ##### Notes: